Wolverine971/9takes/src/blog/people/musicians/Charlie-Puth.md

 ## The Controversial Contours of Type 4

 Puth's career hasn't been without controversy, which also aligns with the Type 4 persona.
-His public feud with Justin Bieber 🥊🎤 grabbed headlines, highlighting Puth's intense desire for respect—a characteristic deeply ingrained in Type 4s.
+His public feud with <a href="/blog/famous-enneagram-types/Justin-Bieber">Justin Bieber</a> 🥊🎤 grabbed headlines, highlighting Puth's intense desire for respect—a characteristic deeply ingrained in Type 4s.
 The public spat and Puth's subsequent retreat from social media also underscore the Type 4 tendency to withdraw when their self-image is threatened.

 ## Unfolding Puth: The Enigmatic Enneagram 4